Execute Intents

 Gas for Delegated Wallets

-Subscribed users pay for execution — their wallets execute the action, their capital moves.
-Credits are consumed per execution.
-Gas may be sponsored (gasless) or user-paid depending on tier and policy.
+Delegated users pay for execution through USD balance or free requests.
+Their wallets or venues execute the action, and their capital moves only after validation.
 See Credits for Users for pricing and flow.
-Agents request; Thirdfy validates; subscribed users receive execution.
+Agents request; Thirdfy validates; delegated users receive execution.

 Fan-Out in Practice

-One intent → many executions.
-Example: Jeff CEO submits a swap intent ("Swap 10 USDC for TFY for all subscribers").
+One intent can produce many executions.
+Example: an approved trading agent submits a swap intent for delegated users within a mandate.
 Thirdfy validates.
-If compliant, the intent fans out to 1,000 subscribed users.
+If compliant, the intent fans out to 1,000 delegated users.
 Result: 1,000 swaps, each validated individually.
-Each user's wallet executes.
-Each user pays credits.
+Each user's wallet executes, and each user pays through execution balance or free requests.
 Bad intents never reach any user.

 │